 As part of Auction 231 comprising “Ancient Art”, Gorny & Mosch presents an object that is a splendid illustration of the history of Roman law.
 A Terra Sigillata bowl from the 2nd to the 3rd centuries CE depicts a damnatio ad bestias.
 This type of execution was likewise applied to Roman counterfeiters of coins.

 This poignant depiction refers to a type of Roman execution that is called damnatio ad bestias, hence the condemnation to the beasts [for being torn to pieces].
-This penalty was applied to those who had committed the most serious offences to society: deserters, poisoners, sorcerers and their customers, kidnappers of children, leaders of rebellions and – last but not least – counterfeiters of coins (at least in some cases).
+This penalty was applied to those who had committed the most serious offenses to society: deserters, poisoners, sorcerers, and their customers, kidnappers of children, leaders of rebellions, and – last but not least – counterfeiters of coins (at least in some cases).

 This punishment is laid down in the lex Iulia peculatus, a law dating from the times of [Julius] Caesar or Augustus dealing with the embezzlement of public property.
 Counterfeiting of coins was classified as such:

 “If they [the counterfeiters] are free, they shall be given to the beasts; if slaves, they shall pay the ultimate penalty.”